-The course gives students the opportunities to discuss and debate contemporary moral issues such as abortion, euthanasia and life after death, including a study of arguments surrounding paranormal phenomena.
-Also, you will study animal rights, including animal experimentation and the use of animals for food, including the application of ethical theories such as utilitarianism to these issues.
-Students will be required to reflect on and develop their own opinions and attitudes in light of their learning.
+The course gives students the opportunities to discuss and debate contemporary moral issues such as abortion, euthanasia and life after death.
+Students will study crime and punishment, including justice, forgiveness and the treatment of criminals, including the application of ethical theories such as situation ethics to these issues.
 They will have the opportunity to develop their philosophical thinking around some of the most puzzling questions such as whether God exists and whether people's accounts of miracles, visions and other forms of religious experience are sufficient proof for the existence of God.
 They will also learn about atheist and Humanist arguments for or against the existence of God.
 Pupils will have to demonstrate knowledge and understanding in order to analyse questions related to these religious beliefs, values and their commitments.